AyAPS/PS4RestoreFPKGdeletion/README.md

 [![SQLite](https://img.shields.io/badge/SQLite-07405E?style=for-the-badge&logo=sqlite&logoColor=white)](https://img.shields.io/badge/SQLite-07405E?style=for-the-badge&logo=sqlite&logoColor=white)<br />
 :uk: / :fr:

-This tool restore XMB's option "Delete" on PS4 FPKGs when missing.<br />
+This "portable" tool restore XMB's option "Delete" on PS4 FPKGs when missing.<br />
 It download <i>"app.db"</i> file on computer then overwrite the one in the PS4 if corrections were made.
 ## :warning: The PS4 must be rebooted to reload the DB with corrections :warning: